boredprowgrammer/boredprowgrammer/README.md

 ## 🚀 About Me

-- 🔭 I’m currently studying at STI College
+- 🔭 I’m currently studying at the University of the Assumption
+- I am currently taking Bachelor of Science in Information Technology
 - 💬 Ask me about my life as a programmer
 - 📫 How to reach me: you can't
 - ⚡ Fun fact: i am bored